mvolkmann/blog/src/ocaml.md

 wrap-comments = true
 ```

-It may be necessary to copy the `.ocamlformat` into every subdirectory
+Copy the `.ocamlformat` into every subdirectory
 that contains its own `dune-project` file.

 Sometimes after code changes VS Code flags errors that aren't real.
 Running "Developer: Reload Window" from the command palette clears them.
 This issue may go away if you run `dune build -w` (for watch mode)
 in a terminal window.
-Doing this is useful anyway because there may be errors that
+Doing this is useful anyway because
-`dune build` will flag, but the LSP used in VS Code will not.
+there may be errors that `dune build` will flag,
+but the Language Server Processor (LSP) used in VS Code will not.

 ## Expressions

 An expression in OCaml can be a:

-- literal - ex. `true`, `3`, `3.14`, or "hello"
+- literal value - ex. `true`, `3`, `3.14`, or "hello"
 - variable - ex. `x`
 - `let` variable declaration - ex. `let x = 3`
-- `let` function declaration
+- `let` function declaration - ex `let double x = x * 2`
 - keyword expression - ex. `if ...` or `for ...`
-- function call
+- function call - ex. `double 3`
 - sequence of any of the above separated by semicolons

 When using a sequence of expressions,